Orange County Internal Injury Attorneys

 - Sudden weakness or dizziness

 - Shortness of breath

 If you begin to experience these symptoms following an accident, you should seek medical attention immediately.
 It is entirely possible that you have suffered from serious organ damage.
 Organ damage can be fatal if left untreated.
 Nothing is more important than your health or being there for your family and loved ones.
 If you suspect organ damage, speak to a doctor and ask them to run the proper tests.
 It may just save your life.

 Time and time again we at Allen, Flatt, Ballidis & Leslie have seen just how devastating accidents can be, especially those caused by negligent individuals.
 Organ damage requires time and careful treatment to heal properly, and even then, a missing lung or scarred heart is likely to restrict your abilities for a lifetime.
 If you have suffered organ trauma due to someone else’s negligence, then you deserve justice.
-Call our firm at (949) 752-7474 for a helping hand and a strong legal plan developed by a skilled Orange County personal injury attorney.
+Call our firm at (949) 752-7474 for a helping hand and a strong legal plan developed by a skilled Orange County internal injury lawyer.
 We want to support you and your case.

 So, go on - call (888) 752-7474, or send over our free case